JulyOT/JulyOT/docs/blog/2022-07-08-nano-framework.md

  - General Purpose Input and Output (GPIO): [System.Device.Gpio](https://github.com/nanoframework/System.Device.Gpio) and associated documentation for the [class library](https://docs.nanoframework.net/api/System.Device.Gpio.html)

-     And a code spinet to blink a led:
+     And a code snipet to blink a led:

      ```csharp
      // Creates a GPIO controller